inviqa/ansible-provision/README.md

 Specify the Ansible Vault Password file (should be saved with `600` permissions) --vfile <ansible_vault_password_file>

+force Ansible Galaxy roles to be re-installed --force-galaxy

 Specify the verbosity level
 Value 1-5 depending on the the number of `v` (default 0) -v|-vv*